 Nearly one in three American workers earn income through independent work and the “gig economy,” according to a study by the McKinsey Global Institute.
-This sector of the economy is largely associated with the likes of freelance writers, Uber drivers, and people doing odd jobs on platforms like TaskRabbit.
-But recently, more and more people with advanced degrees — among them doctors, lawyers, consultants, and other professionals—are finding opportunities to gig their way to a new income stream.
+This sector of the economy is largely associated with the likes of freelance writers, Uber drivers, and people doing odd jobs on platforms such as TaskRabbit.
+But recently, more people with advanced degrees—among them doctors, lawyers, consultants, and other professionals—are finding opportunities to gig their way to a new income stream.

 Working independently as a professional has always had some of the same pros and cons as does, say, running your own store.
 On the upside, you have flexible hours, answer largely to yourself, and get to keep a significant fraction of the value you create.
 On the downside, there can be significant overhead in sales and marketing, and it can be tougher to land large clients when you’re small—not something a doctor or lawyer wants to spend a lot of time worrying about.